 And sweetened beverages aren’t the only dietary influence on mental health.
 Other foods and substances that have been linked to increased anxiety and depression include highly processed junk foods, alcohol, and excess caffeine.

-By making just a few changes, you can see a big impact in our your mental health.
-This along with learning how to better manage stress (learn more here), exercise, meditation and other good mental habits can go a long way in impacting how you feel each day.
+By making just a few nutritional changes, you can choose to play a role in your mental health.
+This along with learning how to better manage stress (learn more here), exercise, meditation and other good mental habits can go a long way in impacting how you feel each day!

 ~Happy Healthy Life